-Welcome to the July edition of the Parenta magazine!
+Hello and welcome to the September edition of the Parenta magazine!

-Please feel free to share with friends, parents and colleagues – they can sign up to received their own copy here!
+We hope you enjoy our magazine this month – please feel free to share with friends, parents and colleagues – they can sign up to receive their own copy here!

 Please stay safe everyone.